 The degree zero piece of the map $\mathcal{CO}$

 is just the map $\mathcal{CO}_0$ considered above.
-Since the map to Hochschild cohomology is naturally a ring map, we can combine this with the previous discussion to obtain that $SH^0(U)$ is isomorphic to $CW^0(L,L)$ as a ring, and thus
+Since the map $\mathcal{CO}$ is naturally a ring map, we can combine this with the previous discussion to obtain that $SH^0(U)$ is isomorphic to $CW^0(L,L)$ as a ring, and thus